-The content of this catalog, including but not limited to all text, graphics, drawings, diagrams, photographs and compilation of data or other materials are protected by copyright.
-The University of Business, Innovation, and Sustainability is the owner of all copyright works contained in this document.
-Any reproduction, adaptation, distribution, dissemination translation or making available of such copyright works to the public is strictly prohibited unless prior written authorization is obtained from the University of Business, Innovation and Sustainability.
+The content of this catalog, including but not limited to all text, graphics, drawings, diagrams, photographs of compilation of data or other materials are protected by copyright.
+UBIS of Business, Innovation, and Sustainable is the owner of all copyright works contained in this document.
+Any reproduction, adaptation, distributed dissemination translation or making available of such copyright works to the public is strictly prohibited unit prior written authorization is obtained from UBIS of Business, Innovation and Sustainability. ility ion,